LostSoulfly/MiningService/README.md

 ### IdleMon

-Runs in the current logged in user's Desktop environment, automatically started by the IdleService using CreateProcessAsUser.
+Runs in the current logged in user's Desktop environment, automatically started by the MiningService using CreateProcessAsUser.
-IdleMon starts a NamedPipe server which IdleService connects to and, using that pipe, tells the service whether the user is idle or if the user chooses, through a task tray icon, to pause mining.
+IdleMon starts a NamedPipe server which MiningService connects to and, using that pipe, tells the service whether the user is idle or if the user chooses, through a task tray icon, to pause mining.

 ## Current todo list
 - [X] Most things work!
 - [X] Load configuration from JSON file
 - [X] Load user-defined programs for different conditions
-- [X] IdleService -> IdleMon communcation and notifications
+- [X] MiningService -> IdleMon communcation and notifications
 - [X] Stealth mode, which hides the task tray options (you must recompile it with the stealthMode option set to true in IdleMon)
 - [X] Debug/Log output, configurable from configuration JSON
 - [X] Monitor for fullscreen programs with IdleMon and stop mining if detected